Quantifying the Persona Effect in LLM Simulations: RQ3: For what types of samples is persona prompting most useful?

 \paragraph{Methodology} To better understand persona prompting as a technique, we aim to investigate its effectiveness on data samples with varying degrees of annotation \textit{entropy} and \textit{standard deviation}.
 We focus on~\citet{kumar_designing_2021}, as persona variables play a relatively more important role in explaining annotation variances in this dataset.

-We create a new subsample of the dataset based on four categories: low entropy-low standard deviation (most annotators agree with one another and the magnitude of the disagreement is small, e.g. 1,1,1,1,2); low entropy-high standard deviation (e.g. 0,4,4,4,0), high entropy-low standard deviation (e.g. 1,1,2,2,3) and high entropy-high standard deviation (e.g. 0,1,2,3,4).
-The low/high division is based on the medians for entropy and standard deviation.
+We create a new subsample of the dataset with four categories: low entropy-low standard deviation (most annotators agree with one another and the magnitude of the disagreement is small, e.g. 1, 1, 1, 1, 2); low entropy-high standard deviation (e.g. 0, 4, 4, 4, 0); high entropy-low standard deviation (e.g. 1, 1, 2, 2, 3); and high entropy-high standard deviation (e.g. 0, 1, 2, 3, 4).
+The low/high division is based on the medians of entropy and standard deviation.
 Then, we further stratify samples from each category into four bins according to their average annotation value.
 We then randomly sample 150 from each bin, culminating in a total of 600 samples per category.
 This approach is implemented to mitigate extreme class imbalances within certain categories.
 For instance, the low entropy-low standard deviation category would predominantly include samples with a rating of 0 (Not at all toxic).
 We then run the LLMs twice, once with persona prompting, once without, in the same setting as described in Section \ref{sec:result_basic_setting}, on Llama-2-70b, Llama-2-70b-chat, Tulu-2-70b, and Tulu-2-dpo-70b.

 \paragraph{Result} We show in Figure \ref{fig:case_study_1_sub1} the mean improvement in MAE between models with and without persona prompting, averaged across the four models, in each of the four categories, with darker color indicating a greater degree of improvement in predictions when persona prompting is used.
 To reduce the possibility of finding a dataset-specific effect, we also repeat the same experiment on POPQUORN-Politeness dataset \cite{pei-jurgens-2023-annotator}, and show the same plot Figure \ref{fig:case_study_1_sub2}.